 Asst.
 Head Coach/RB

-Anthony Lynn enters his fourth year as the running backs coach for the New York Jets and 13th year coaching in the NFL in 2012.
+Anthony Lynn enters his fifth year as the running backs coach for the New York Jets and 14th year coaching in the NFL in 2013.

 In his first year in New York, Lynn helped the Jets post the league's top ranked rushing attack.
 The Jets reached the 2009 AFC Championship Game on the strength of a running back combination featuring veteran Thomas Jones and rookie Shonn Greene.
 Jones finished the season as the NFL's third leading rusher with 1,402 yards while Greene led all running backs in the postseason with 304 yards (5.6 ypc) in three playoff games.